egel/tmux-gruvbox/README.md

 This section is customizable for user, and by default contains current date.

-> [!TIP]
-> Some user may have problem with displaying dates in desired format, if this
-> case for you try using double percent `%%`

 ```bash
 # set date in US notation
 set -g @tmux-gruvbox-right-status-x '%m/%d/%Y' # e.g.: 01/31/2024